mauer/xmidictrl/docs/configuration.md

 ```
 # This is the title of my configuration
-title = "My XMidiCtrl configuration for a Cessna 172"
+title = "My xmidictrl configuration for a Cessna 172"

 version = "1.0" # current version
 ```